UOA-CS732-SE750-Students-2023/cs732-se75-assignment-ankita-dharne/README.md

 # WEATHER APP PROJECT

 This project is build using Fresh Framework.
 It is used to fetch weather report of a place by providing simple input of city and country.
+It fetches weather report from the getWeather from [deno_weather](https://deno.land/x/deno_weather@v0.1.9/mod.ts) module.

 ### Usage

+Install deno:

+Visit [Deno](https://deno.land/manual@v1.32.3/getting_started/installation) website to install deno.

 Start the project: